QuestCraftPlusPlus/QuestCraft/README.md

 - **[Starlight](https://modrinth.com/mod/starlight)** (Improves the lighting engine.
 Not included in 1.20.1 and later)

 **A table showing these mods and their supported versions in a better and more visually appealing way is coming soon!**\
-**Iris will only work on 1.18.2 and maybe even 1.19.2; please remember that FPS will not be high, and crashing is more likely!** <br>
+**Iris -may- only work on 1.18.2 and maybe even 1.19.2; please remember that FPS will not be high, and crashing is more likely!** <br>

 ## Some Recommended Settings and Tips
 1. In-game, Go to Options/VR Settings/Stereo Rendering in the options menu and set the resolution (NOT CAMERA RES) to 80%.
 Doing this will decrease the general resolution but will give an extra performance boost.